aerogear/graphql-home/README.md

-# AeroGear GraphQL Community
+# AeroGear GraphQL Working Group

 Welcome to the home page of the AeroGear Sync and GraphQL Working Group.
-We are a small team within the AeroGear team focused on GraphQL and Data Sync.
+We are a small team within the AeroGear group focused on GraphQL and Data Synchronization.

 On this page you can find learn